-25. Moto3 Engine Maintenance and Updates

-- a) Maintenance and rebuilding of engines by teams is not permitted.
+- - 25.
+Moto3 Engine Maintenance and Updates - Maintenance and rebuilding of engines by teams is not permitted.
 Engines will be delivered to the team with official security seals in place. - b) Optional and aftermarket parts are not permitted, except for parts that can be changed without removing the official engine seals.
 For such parts the approval, supply and price rules described in Art.
 2.6.3.2.26 will apply. - c) In case of a proven, documented reliability or safety issue (eg. a faulty batch of parts), a manufacturer may apply to the Grand Prix Commission to allow replacement parts to be fitted to rectify the problem.
-If approved, teams may not be charged, and engine power performance may not be altered in any way.

-26. Moto3 Parts Supply

-- a) Each engine manufacturer must submit a price and lead-time list of all the parts of the engine which may be changed (ie. those parts outside of the official security seals).
-The list must include: - a complete engine minus throttle body and transmission parts.

-- a separate "Gearbox Update" price list for any updated gearbox parts introduced during the season (see 2.6.3.2.27.b below).
-For gearbox specification updates only, the list must be for a complete gearbox where the total of all parts does not exceed 2,500 €uros. - It is permitted to list multiple manufacturers for sensors on the official parts list.
+If approved, teams may not be charged, and engine power performance may not be altered in any way. - 26.
+Moto3 Parts Supply - a) Each engine manufacturer must submit a price and lead-time list of all the parts of the engine which may be changed (ie. those parts outside of the official security seals).
+The list must include: - a complete engine minus throttle body and transmission parts. - a complete gearbox price list for the purpose of spares only. - It is permitted to list multiple manufacturers for sensors on the official parts list.
 The sensor package price must not cause the total engine or chassis price to exceed the price cap, and the sensor list must be finalised by the close of technical control at the first event of the season. - b) This price list is subject to approval by the Organiser and the manufacturer may not charge more than these published prices.
 Approval is based on the prices and lead-times being in line with current market norms for these parts and technologies. - c) Only parts on the relevant manufacturer's parts list may be used.
-Any alternative brand or supplier of a part must be approved by the engine manufacturer and that part added to the manufacturer's official parts list. - An exception is made in the case of a Back-Torque-Limiter clutch assembly (BTL or Slipper Clutch).
+Any alternative brand or supplier of a part must be approved by the engine manufacturer and that part added to the manufacturer's official parts list.

+- An exception is made in the case of a Back-Torque-Limiter clutch assembly (BTL or Slipper Clutch).
 This may be offered as an alternative to the original clutch assembly by the manufacturer, or supplied to teams by a third-party (aftermarket) supplier.
 In each case the maximum price for the clutch assembly is 1,500 €uros (excluding VAT, excluding freight).
 Any third-party supplied clutches must first be approved by the Technical Director (such approval will include submission of a detailed parts price list), and when first introduced must be available to at least the same number of riders as in Art.
 2.6.3.2.22 above. - d) Updates to parts on the list are permitted, but must be approved by the Technical Director and added to the official published parts list.
 Price and lead-time for updated parts must not be more than those for the original parts in the manufacturer's approved parts list.
-Updated parts must be available to all customers at the same time, and may not be used until the manufacturer has the required availability.

-27. Moto3 Engine and Parts Updates
+Updated parts must be available to all customers at the same time, and may not be used until the manufacturer has the required availability. - 27.
+Moto3 Engine and Parts Updates

-Updates to the specification of engines or engine parts are not permitted during the season, with the following exceptions.
+Updates to the specification of engines or engine parts are not permitted during the season.